mathematica-pub/frontend-shared-packages/infrastructure/infrastructure-building-process.md

  --capabilities CAPABILITY_NAMED_IAM \
  --parameters file://app-pipeline-cf.params.json

-## Some personal notes
+## Package deployment

-In `viz-components/package.json`, include a prepare script that connects to codeartifact.
-This _should_ automatically run every time npm publish is called, but will not necessarily (gotta figure out how to fix this...) -- so prior to running npm publish, do run `npm run prepare`.
+1. In `viz-components/package.json`, include a prepare script that connects to codeartifact.
+This _should_ automatically run every time npm publish is called, but will not necessarily -- prior to running npm publish, run `npm run prepare`.

+2. `npm publish`

+3. Log out of private npm repo (edit `.npmrc` file)